 Early-stage symptoms include:

-- pressure on the toe is painful
+- pain when pressure is placed on the toe

-- fluid builds up around toe
+- fluid building up around the toe

 If your toe becomes infected, symptoms may include: